Chemaclass/chemaclass.com/content/blog/2022-12-06-ignoring-scrum-to-get-more-agile.md

 <!-- more -->

+---

+**TL;DR**: People become slaves to systems that are supposed to help.
+Boring meetings are killing agile.
+Meetings require an active participation from everyone.
+Otherwise, you might not be essential to that meeting, and rather use your time with something else.

+---

 > "Do you think it would make sense to just use agile and ignore scrum (sprints) completely in a product based
 > development company.
 I feel it's hard to be agile when you have 10 hours of meetings per week."
 Filip G.